FREE CCBA EXAM QUESTIONS FOR 2023

 • anything that must change to meet the business need;

-• anything that should stay the same to meet the business need;
+• anything that should stay the same to meet the business needs;

 • missing components;